lolouk44/CurrentCost_HA_CC/README.md

 **description**: Local serial port where the sensor is connected and access is granted.
 **required**: true
 **type**: string
+note: when using HA in a docker environment, make sure you assign a name to the device when mounting it, e.g. `--device=/dev/ttyUSB0:/dev/ttyUSB0` as opposed to just `--device=/dev/ttyUSB0`
 ### name:
 **description**: Friendly name to use for the frontend.
 Default to "Current Cost".
 **required**: false